-A doctor who prepared “misleading” holiday sickness claims for the law firm his wife worked at has been struck off.
+Doctor struck off after preparing 'misleading' holiday sickness claims for law firm where his wife worked

 Dr Zuber Bux diagnosed patients with food poisoning without sufficient evidence and failed to declare his wife Sehana was a director at the law firm using him as a medical expert for court cases, a tribunal ruled.
 It said his actions were misleading, dishonest, and motivated by money.

 Chairman Dr Julia Oakford said Bux failed to consider alternative diagnoses because “it was in his interest to write a positive report to enable him to sustain this stream of work”.

 She added: “The holiday sickness claims misconduct involved dishonesty that was covered up.
 It involved lying to solicitors, false declarations to the court, deceptive expert reports, and it was financially motivated.
 Overall, it was wholly deplorable and reprehensible behaviour by a doctor.”

 The hearing was told a tour operator became suspicious after a tourist said she got food poisoning from a buffet-style eatery in Mauritius.
 A resort doctor had diagnosed her with diarrhoea, nausea and viral acute colitis, but Dr Bux, who was preparing a medical report for AMS Solicitors, in Pittman Way, Preston, via an agency, diagnosed her with infective gastroenteritis as a result of food poisoning following a telephone consultation.

 The General Medical Council was alerted after a manager at Beachcomber Tours handling the claim discovered Sehana Bux was both a partner at AMS Solicitors and Dr Bux’s wife.